W. L. Jeyasingham: Early life and family

 Jeyasingham was born on 7 January 1916.
 He was educated at St Patrick's College, Jaffna and St. Joseph's College, Colombo.
 He passed the Cambridge Seniors exam with honours and matriculated in 1933.
 After school he joined the University of Ceylon, graduating in 1939 with a degree in mathematics and geography.

 Jeyasingham married Sarah Pushpam Mills.
 They had four sons and a daughter.

 Career

 Jeyasingham joined Jaffna College as a teacher in 1940.
-He then won a Fulbright Scholarship to study at Clark University from where he received a MA degree in 1951 after producing a thesis tiled The Kalutara District, with Special Reference to Settlements.
-He received a Phd from the university in 1958 after producing a thesis tiled The Geography of Jaffna Town.
+He then won a Fulbright Scholarship to study at Clark University from where he received a MA degree in 1951 after producing a thesis titled The Kalutara District, with Special Reference to Settlements.
+He received a Phd from the university in 1958 after producing a thesis titled The Geography of Jaffna Town.

 Jeyasingham then returned to Jaffna College, serving as head of the social services department and president of the college (1965–74).

 Jeyasingham was later an associate professor and head of the department of geography at the University of Jaffna.
 He was dean of the Faculty of Arts at the university from December 1978 to January 1979.